Kodaira dimension of moduli of special $K3^{[2]}$-fourfolds of degree 2: Constructing embeddings: specifics

-To build our embeddings, it suffices to arrange that: (a) $(\alpha, \beta)=1$ (to guarantee primitivity), (b) the inequalities~(\ref{eqn:inequality}) hold, and (c) $8(\alpha \beta - m) -29$ is a sum of three distinct nonzero squares.
+To build our embeddings, it suffices to arrange that: (a) $(\alpha, \beta)=1$ (to guarantee primitivity), (b) the inequalities~\eqref{eqn:inequality} hold, and (c) $8(\alpha \beta - m) -29$ is a sum of three distinct coprime nonnegative squares.
 We have already seen that (c) holds if

 and

 If the inequality

 holds, then there must exist relatively prime $\alpha, \beta$ satisfying~\eqref{eqn:inequality} such that both $\beta = \alpha+g$ for some $g\in \{1,3\}$ {\it and} $3 | 8(\alpha\beta-m) -29$.